 If You Love These Crab Hush Puppies You'll Love These, Too!

 No matter how it's prepared, premium jumbo lump crab meat is a delicacy.
 It's important to enjoy it in the most flavorful ways.
-Other ways you may enjoy it is in this comfort filled Jumbo Lump Crab Pot Pie or Slow Cooker Tomato Crab Bisque and decadent Crab and Bacon Mac and Cheese.
+Other ways you may enjoy it is in this comfort filled Jumbo Lump Crab Pot Pie or Slow Cooker Tomato Crab Bisque from A Family Feast.

 Thanks for visiting come back soon!

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 6 cups vegetable oil for frying

 - 1 cup yellow self-rising cornmeal